93 Million Miles: Composition

 "93 Million Miles" was written by Jason Mraz, Michael Natter and Mike Daly, while production was handled by Joe Chiccarelli.
-Its title refers to the Earth's geographical location within the Solar System, which is 93 million miles from Sun.
+Its title refers to the Earth's geographical location within the Solar System, which is 93 million miles from the Sun.

 Mraz further explained the track, in a "track-by-track" commentary for Billboard:

 "93 million miles from the sun is where we live.
 And 240,000 miles from the moon and that's our geographical location within our solar system.
 Yet no matter where you are, there you are.
 And no matter where you are in the planet, you can call that home.
 I wanted to create a song that acknowledged that home is where the heart is and that's up to you to decide."

 Reception

 The song received generally favorable reviews.
 While reviewing the album, Melinda Newman of HitFix wrote that "When Mraz dials back the platitudes just a little bit, something quite enjoyable emerges, such as on '93 Million Miles,' where he reminds the listener that he/she can always come back home.
 It’s a lilting, lovely tune."
 Jacob R. Tender of Under the Gun called it "endearing and warmhearted."
 Mike Ragogna of Huffington Post called it "clever, touching, and philosophical as well as mathematically correct."

 The song debuted at number 40 on the Adult Pop Songs chart.

 The song was included in a popular Brazilian soap opera, Salve Jorge, which contributed for the success in Brazil.